Alkiri-dAraion/KSODI-Methode/README.md

 - 👋 Hi, I’m Anne Steinacker-Folkerts ("Alkiri-dAraion" in TESO).
 I came up with the idea for this project and am developing it together with Heiko Folkerts (IT security specialist, Dipl.-Ing. in information technology) and - in the early phases in 2023/24 - Silke Honerkamp (Dipl.-Pädagogin, DCG coach, with over 30 years of training experience in special environments) — along with occasional support from other friends.

-- ✨ I’m an experienced IT-trainer and AI-Consultant with over 30 years of professional (national and international) teaching and project experience.
+- ✨ I’m an experienced IT-trainer, AI-Consultant and Governance-Admin with over 30 years of professional (national and international) teaching and project experience.
 My background spans roles as a GPOP team coach (Hogrefe-licensed), senior financial consultant, project leader, management board member, sales director, head of marketing and communications, speaker, and founder — with more than 10,000 people trained across business, government, education, and sports.
 I also hold a master’s degree in horse science and have over 35 years of experience in training both people and animals.
 INTP-T | Systemic by nature, emergent by design.

 - 🎯 I started this initiative to help people overcome fear and hesitation around AI — and to improve the quality and resonance of human-AI interactions.